rchriste/OnPurpose/README.md

 Type in an item you want _On Purpose_ to track and press _Enter_. _On Purpose_ currently creates a directory at `c:\.on_purpose.db` to save the data.
 After you enter your first item _On Purpose_ will exit and whenever _On Purpose_ exits you are expected to type `on_purpose` and press enter to run the _On Purpose_ program again and continue.

 Now when you launch _On Purpose_ you are shown a _Dynamic Bullet List_ and as you capture more items that list will grow.
-To capture further items press _Esc_ from this menu.
-To search this list, just start typing but **in general _On Purpose_ is designed with the goal that you should mostly just pick the top item and then make a selection from the list for that item.
-If this item should not be the top item or you cannot take action at this time then you state such in the context list.** However that full list is not initially shown, once you select an item newly captured you are given the following contextual list of choices.
+To search this list, start typing but **in general _On Purpose_ is designed with the goal that you should mostly just pick the top item and then make a selection from the list for that item.
+If this item should not be the top item or you cannot take action at this time then you state such in the context list after selecting that item.** However that full list is not initially shown, once you select an item newly captured you are given the following contextual list of choices.

 ```Text
 Welcome to On-Purpose: Time Management Rethought